 I often find that starting something new can be a bit daunting, my TEFL course was no exception.
-As with most things in life, I had some preconceived thoughts and feelings about what to expect when you’re learning to teach English as a second language.
+As with most things in life, I had some preconceived thoughts and feelings about what to expect when you’re learning to teach English as a foreign language.
 In some instances, I was right, but in others I was way off the mark.
 Here are my top findings from completing my TEFL course.

 Expectation: Deadlines are very important for me as they keep me motivated.
 I thought that I would get up every day and do at least an hour of my TEFL course.
 I’d be finished it within 3 weeks, maximum.